Gallaghers proud to support Waikato

 Hamilton’s Gallagher family has a long and proud history of supporting the University of Waikato.

-The Gallagher family has had a long relationship with the University of Waikato, contributing significantly in time and money to the development of the Don Llewellyn Sports Pavillion, the Sir Edmund Hillary Programme, The Great Race, and the Academy of Performing Arts.
+The Gallagher family has had a long relationship with the University of Waikato, with earlier contributions in time and money to the development of the Don Llewellyn Sports Pavilion, the Sir Edmund Hillary Programme, The Great Race, and the Academy of Performing Arts.

 Sir William and John, who both have Honorary Doctorates from the University of Waikato, have supported several University projects and initiatives over the years.
 Sir William served on the board of WaikatoLink, the University’s commercialisation arm, and has made significant donations to support several projects on campus.

-Dr John Gallagher has served on the University Council since 1990, been Pro-Chancellor and Chancellor, has been Chair of the University of Waikato Foundation and is now Patron.
-In 2015 he, alongside wife Glenice, established the Dr John Gallagher Chair in Engineering position to help further the University’s engineering offerings.
+Dr John Gallagher has also served on the University Council since 1990, been Pro-Chancellor and Chancellor, has been Chair of the University of Waikato Foundation and is now Patron.

 A timeline of recent support

 In 2011 the Academy was renamed the Gallagher Academy of Performing Arts, recognising the Gallagher Group and family’s long-standing support of the University, and they have recently recommitted to a further 10 years of support for the Academy.
 Inside the building, the Concert Chamber was renamed in honour of Dr John Gallagher.

 In 2015, Sir William Gallagher established the Sir William Gallagher Master of Cyber Security Scholarship to support academically talented students studying towards a Master of Cyber Security, and with the opportunity to undertake a work placement at Gallagher.
 The scholarship has since supported several masters students, many of whom have gone on to successful careers in the cyber security industry.